yixingfu/tensorflow/tensorflow/python/keras/applications/efficientnet_application.md

 Since the initial paper, the EfficientNet has been improved by various methods for data preprocessing and for using unlabelled data to enhance learning results.
 These improvements are relatively hard and computationally costly to reproduce, and require extra code; but the weights are readily available in the form of TF checkpoint files.
 The model architecture has not changed, so loading the improved checkpoints is possible.

-To use a checkpoint provided at (CITE), first download the checkpoint.
+To use a checkpoint provided at (https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet), first download the checkpoint.
 As example, here we download noisy-student version of B1
 ```
 wget https://storage.googleapis.com/cloud-tpu-checkpoints/efficientnet/noisystudent/noisy_student_efficientnet-b1.tar.gz
 tar -xf noisy_student_efficientnet-b1.tar.gz